kripod/otion/packages/otion/README.md

 #### Advanced selectors may be used as an escape hatch from strict atomicity

 These should be used sparingly, as selectors are not parsed, but transformed as strings.
 [Overly specific selectors](https://github.com/kripod/otion/issues/45) void the main advantages of atomicity, so it's best to avoid them.
+The characters `,` and `&` shall not be part of [attribute selector](https://developer.mozilla.org/docs/Web/CSS/Attribute_selectors) values, otherwise, styling is not guaranteed to work.

 ```js
 const className = css({